-- Storing supernumerary embryos from an IVF cycle
+- Storing extra embryos from an IVF cycle

 - Patients with a risk of Ovarian Hyperstimulation Syndrome.
 Transfer will take place in a future non stimulated cycle with success rate similar to a fresh cycle

-- Poor responder cycles (>39 or POF, ↓AMH).
-Good quality embryos from several natural or minimal stimulation cycles are vitrified.
-Normally we will have 1 or 2 good quality embryos maximum collected from each cycle.
-When enough good quality embryos are collected and vitrified, we will schedule the frozen embryo transfer maximizing the chance of pregnancy for these patients.
+- Poor responders due to age higher than 39 or low AMH.
+With these patients, we take good quality embryos from several natural or minimal stimulation cycles and vitrify the embryos.
+Normally, we will have a maximum of 1 or 2 good quality embryos created from each cycle.
+When a sufficient number of good quality embryos have been created and vitrified, the frozen embryo transfer can be scheduled, thus maximizing the chance of pregnancy for these patients.

 - Cases where embryos have to be biopsied for genetic testing (PGT-A, PGT-M, PGT-S).
 The embryos are cryopreserved following the biopsy so as to allow sufficient time for the genetic laboratory to return the results of the testing, which can take from a few days to a few weeks.
 When the results are in and there are ‘healthy’, transferable embryos, the female patient will be prepared for a frozen embryo transfer on her following menstrual cycle.

 The female patient takes medication to prepare the uterine endometrium to accept the embryo.
 This medication is not the same as in the stimulation cycle for the oocyte collection.
 Once the endometrium and the patient’s reproductive hormones are at an appropriate level, the embryos are thawed and transferred.

 Frozen embryo transfer can be done either on cleavage stage embryos (Day 3) or blastocyst embryos (Day 5).